Inverse Design of Discrete Mechanical Metamaterials: Introduction

-Phononic metamaterials~\cite{Cummer2016} offer exciting opportunities to precisely control the passage of sound waves in applications ranging from acoustic cloaking~\cite{Zhang2011} and lensing~\cite{Brunet2014} to art~\cite{Martinez-Sala1995}.
-Many of the special properties of such materials are due to gaps in the vibrational spectrum, which prevent or attenuate the conduction of sound over specific frequency ranges.
-Engineered bandgaps were studied first in optics for the electromagnetic spectrum, with both direct shape-optimization~\cite{Diest2013} and approaches based on special material properties such as hyperuniformity~\cite{Man2013,Florescu2009}.
-The required precision for fabrication was made available through recent advances in additive manufacturing techniques such as 3D printing~\cite{Bhattacharjee2016} and lithography~\cite{Buckmann2012}.
-In parallel, acoustic bandgap engineering proceeded through the exploitation of locally resonant units~\cite{Ma2016}, hierarchical self-similar lattices~\cite{Mousanezhad2015}, gyroscopic materials and topologically protected modes~\cite{Nash2015,Wang2015}, and topology optimization of continuous materials~\cite{Sigmund2003,Bendsøe2003,Men2014}.
-Resonances~\cite{OlssonIII2009} and impedance mismatch between different material components~\cite{Goffaux2001} are widely understood as the two primary mechanisms underlying bandgap formation.
-Complementing the prevailing continuum-based approaches~\cite{Sigmund2003,Bendsøe2003,Men2014} to spectral metamaterials design, we introduce here a highly flexible, efficient network-based design framework.
+\dropcap{P}hononic metamaterials~\cite{Cummer2016} offer exciting opportunities to precisely control the passage of sound waves in applications ranging from acoustic cloaking~\cite{Zhang2011} and lensing~\cite{Brunet2014} to art~\cite{Martinez-Sala1995}.
+Often, the counter-intuitive properties of such materials arise from gaps in their vibrational spectra, which prevent or attenuate the conduction of sound over specific frequency ranges.
+Recent advances in additive manufacturing techniques such as 3D printing~\cite{Bhattacharjee2016} and lithography~\cite{Buckmann2012}, make it possible now to assemble and experimentally characterize geometrically complex mechanical metamaterials~\cite{Bertoldi2017}.
+In parallel, insightful theoretical studies~\cite{Ma2016} have substantially improved our understanding of the effects of lattice geometry and broken symmetries on band structure, mode localization and topological protection in phononic metamaterials~\cite{Deymier2013,Susstrunk2016}.
+Despite such important progress, major open challenges remain regarding the inverse design of mechanical metamaterials with arbitrarily programmable spectra and modes.
+In particular, the systematic design of highly amorphous, dynamically tunable structures that allow the controlled switching between gapped and ungapped states remains an unsolved problem.
+Here, we introduce and demonstrate a theoretical and computational framework to solve static and dynamic inverse design tasks for a broad class of discrete mechanical metamaterials.

-Our approach is based on discrete periodic spring networks, which have shown remarkable tuneability of mechanical properties in the past~\cite{Flechsig2017,Rocks2017,Yan2017,Reid2017} and are broadly applicable to a diverse range of natural and engineered systems.
-Direct numerical tuning of spectral bandgaps has been achieved in continuum systems through topology optimization~\cite{Sigmund2003}, whereas little comparable work exists for discrete network geometries (although simple networks have been considered, see, e.g., Ref.~\cite{Jensen2003}).
-Moreover, previous research has focused primarily on low-lying bandgaps realizable in systems with a high degree of symmetry.
-Overcoming such restrictions, we consider here generic gaps placed anywhere in the spectrum, which is made possible by the absence of finite spatial resolution problems in discrete networks.
-The results below show that such arbitrary gaps are typically associated to highly asymmetric network structures.